With free cinema tickets and up to 1.5% interest on savings, is it worth opening this current account with Lloyds?

 You can select six tickets to use at either Odeon or Vue.
 You’ll get all six tickets at the start of the year and they’re valid for 12 months.
 If you’re thinking this list should say Cineworld, then bad news.
 The chain was replaced by Odeon earlier in 2020.

 These tickets are valid for 2D and 3D showings.
 At Vue you can also use them at VIP or Xtreme screenings.
-Odeon will let you use them for Premier or recliner seats, though you can’t use them at the BFI Imax, Odeon Luxe & Dine or screen 1 at the Odeon Leicester Square.
+Odeon will let you use them for Premier or recliner seats and some Luxe screens.
+You can’t use them at the BFI Imax, Odeon Luxe & Dine or screen 1 at the Odeon Luxe Leicester Square.